In Memoriam: Benjamin Thomas August 8, 1899

 Minister Kabanya Vinson, Shiloh Baptist Church’s Minister of Music, sings a traditional Negro spiritual called “Steal Away,” believed to have been written around 1862.
 This spiritual, would have been familiar to African Americans in the 19thcentury.
 The piece has double meaning.
 The lyrics “steal away to Jesus” may have represented a plan or desire to escape the bondage of slavery.
 In the case of Benjamin Thomas, a wish from the congregation that in death Thomas is finally released from the torture of the murderous mob.

 The definition of the phrase “Steal Away” is to exit or escape from a person, place, or thing in a hurried pace.

 Some people believe or understand this song to simply be used as a song of worship or longing to be with their god.
 However, it has been proven that Negro Spirituals were used to relay messages among slaves in order to reach freedom.

-As you begin to dive into the lyrics of the song, I would like you to imagine the time period the song was created in, who sang the songs, and what circumstances this song was song in.
+As you begin to dive into the lyrics of the song, I would like you to imagine the time period the song was created in, who sang the songs, and what circumstances this song was sung in.

 The translation provided below is a personal interpretation, and is not presented without bias.
 Please use the provided scholarly sources at the end of the post if translations are needed for a school or work-related project

 -- Min.
-Kabanya VInson
+Kabanya Vinson